 - Noise sensitivity test: Drop keys or a tin pan to test the dog for noise sensitivity.
 Sound sensitivity in puppies is a strong emotional or physical response to a sudden or loud sound within the environment.
 You want the dog to react and acknowledge that the sound occurred, but the puppy should not be cowering or apparently losing its mind.

 - People-friendly test: See how the pup reacts to a stranger entering the room or to being left alone in the room.
 Does the puppy run and greet or cower and cry?
 You want a puppy to be fully socialized with people by 3 months of age.

 One more test that is helpful for assessing older puppies can go a long way to help you ascertain whether a dog is more independent, prone to attachment issues and separation anxiety, or more calm and easygoing.
 Place the individual puppy with his breeder (or shelter worker) in a room with new toys, and see how the pup reacts when the person leaves.
 Pups usually fall into three broad categories:

 - Independent: The puppy could not care less when the person left or came back.
 This may indicate a tendency toward more independent, willful behavior, or improper bonding.

 - Super needy: The dog whined and ignored toys when the person left and clung to the person when present.
 This may suggest overattachment issues that can be predictive of future separation anxiety.

 - Middle of the road: The pup paid attention to the person coming and going, but was not traumatized and enjoyed the toys.
-This suggests a healthy attachment and easygoing personality without the need of either firmness or coddling.
+This suggests a healthy attachment and an easygoing personality without the need for either firmness or coddling.